Soluto/tweek-deploy/pulumi/aws/README.md

 |minSize|Minimum number of nodes in the cluster|
 |maxSize|Maximum number of nodes in the cluster|

-## Creating Tweek GKE cluster
+## Creating Tweek EKS cluster
-To create Tweek cluster in GKE run the following commands
+To create Tweek cluster in EKS run the following commands

 ```bash
 pulumi stack init YOUR_STACK_NAME